-5th.
+$2^{nd}$ .
 For a diploma of any kind, a sum to be fixed from time to time by the Grand Secretary, except when issued for the widow or minor children of a deceased Mason, in which case there shall be no charge, but no diploma shall issue except upon the presentation to the Grand Secretary of a certificate from the Secretary of a Lodge, on one of the forms prescribed therefore.

-6th.
+$3^{rd}$ .
 For the Annual Proceedings, other publications, blanks and supplies required by Grand Lodge to be produced and sold, such sum or sums as fixed from time to time by the Grand Secretary.

-In no case shall any of the documents referred to herein be issued until the fees therefore shall have been paid to the Grand Secretary.
+In no case shall any of the documents or supplies referred to herein be issued until the fees therefore shall have been paid to the Grand Secretary, unless the Grand Secretary has arranged beforehand to issue the documents or supplies and then send an invoice to the recipient of such documents and/or supplies.